 Whether you run a 50-seat metropolitan martini bar or a small mom-and-pop diner, knowing and controlling this cost will keep your business going.
-To ensure accuracy, restaurant owners and bar managers need to know how to take inventory.
+To ensure accuracy, restaurant owners and bar managers need to know how to take inventory and update their restaurant chart of accounts.

 You don't want to let your costs get out of control because you didn't calculate things properly.
 We'll help you understand the purpose of calculating food cost and the steps involved.